elm-community/elm-check/README.md

 Ensure that the two functions you pass have the same type.
 Ensure the input type matches the producer.
 Ensure the output type is something equatable -- functions aren't, so be sure you fully apply them.

+## Writing Good Properties

+It can be difficult to write claims about a system, especially if it's not simple mathematics or a data structure.

+[Jessica Kerr](https://vimeo.com/106759186) suggests writing "a box around the API".
+Rather than specifying an expected value exactly, you should try to indicate a range in which it can reasonably fall.

 ## Shrinking

-You may have noticed that the second pair of failing values were both very close to zero.
+You may have noticed in the division example that the second pair of failing values were both very close to zero.
 This is because of a process called *shrinking*, which in the case of floats, happens to bring them closer to zero.
 It makes lists, strings, and most other things smaller.

 Here's how it works, when `elm-check` encounters a failing test, it has strategies to shrink the input that caused the failure.
 If any of *those* inputs cause a failure, it tries to shrink them in turn, until it has found a minimal failing